German groups say Paris attack shows Islamist threat

 PEGIDA, which began as a protest movement against plans for new asylum-seekers' shelters, has shaken Germany's establishment with its increasingly popular rallies.

-National leaders have called on the public to shun its demonstrations, which Merkel said were organised by people with "hatred in their hearts".
+National leaders have called on the public to shun its demonstrations, which Merkel said were organized by people with "hatred in their hearts".

 PEGIDA has drawn support from the far right and from ordinary Germans alarmed by a sharp increase in refugees, many of whom are fleeing conflict in the Middle East.